PMSFIT/FMI30TestFMUs/SimpleVariableTest/README.md

 fine-grained logging of actual FMI API calls is wanted, the flag `VERBOSE_FMI_LOGGING` can be switched on.

-The FMU provides a binary output constant, a binary tunable parameter, a binary tunable calculatedParameter, a binary input and two binary outputs.
+The FMU provides tunable parameter, input, output constant, tunable calculated parameter, and output variables for all basic data types of FMI 3.0 (i.e. boolean, integer, floating-point, string and binary data types).
+Enumerations are currently not being provided.

+For the boolean type, the calculated parameter is calculated as the XOR of the tunable parameter and the constant, and the output is calculated as the XOR of the input and the tunable parameter.

+For the numeric types, the calculated parameter is calculated as the product of the tunable parameter and the constant, and the output is calculated as the product of the input and the tunable parameter.

+For the string type, the calculated parameter is calculated as the concatenation of the tunable parameter and the constant, and the output is calculated as the concatenation of the input and the tunable parameter.

+For the binary type, the FMU provides an additional output.
 The calculatedParameter is derived from the tunable parameter by XORing each byte with a corresponding byte from the binary constant (rotating over those bytes if more bytes are needed).
 Similarly the second binary output will be calculated by XORing each byte of the binary input with the corresponding byte of the tunable parameter (again wrapping around if necessary), whereas the first output will always be a copy of the binary input.